aliasgar1978/capture_it/docs/u_doc/executions_legacy.rst

 		* ``auth``  authentication Parameters
 		* ``cmds``  dictionary of list of commands to be captred (cisco, juniper, arista).
 		* ``op_path``  output path ( use "." for storing in same relative folder )
-		* ``cumulative``  (Options: True, False, 'Both') defines how to store each command output.
+		* ``cumulative``  (Options: True, False, 'Both', None) defines how to store each command output.
 True=Save all output in a single file.
 False=Save all command output in individual file.
-'Both'=will generate both kinds of output.
+'Both'=will generate both kinds of output..
+None=will not save text log outout to any file, but display it on screen
 		* ``forced_login``  (Options: True, False) (Default: False)  Forced login to device even if device ping doesn't succeded.
 		* ``parsed_output``  (Options: True, False) (Default: False) Parse the command output and generates device database in excel file.
 Each command output try to generate a pased detail tab.
 		* ``visual_progress`` (int, optional): 0 will show least progress, 10 will show all progress (default=3).